huynguyen-and-friend-projects/smoldb/docs/dev-env.md

 ```

 > [!NOTE]
-> As of writing this doc, nothing will happen when running the executable.
-But, it is to be expected.
+> As of writing this doc, nothing happens when running the executable.
+> But, nothing unexpected.
 > If nothing happens, then it ran without an error.
 >